 Just a three-hour flight away, the English-speaking Maltese Islands are a great destination for those looking for a beach holiday or a city break.
-Located in the Mediterranean, south of Sicily, Malta offers everything you could want in a holiday destination: wild bays, wonderful sandy beaches and extremely interesting historical sites with temples, fortresses and underground burial chambers.
+Located in the Mediterranean, south of Sicily, Malta offers everything you could want in a holiday destination: wild bays, wonderful sandy beaches and extremely interesting historical sites with temples, citadels and underground burial chambers.

 Unlike other popular warm-weather destinations, Malta has the advantage of no seasonal break.
 That means you can enjoy the islands’ best hotels, restaurants, bars, cafes and clubs in the winter as well as the summer.

 Not only are all the islands’ amenities available to you throughout the year, but Malta’s calendar is packed with events no matter what season you visit.
 Whether you’re looking to delve into the intriguing history of this archipelago, plan a hiking trip, go mountain biking or scuba diving, or just stick to trying the local cuisines, Malta has something for everyone.